 As AI is becoming increasingly popular, many businesses wonder how they too can get started with the technology and implement it as a part of their digital transformation.

-Businesses must identify what it is that you cannot solve with your current set of tools and pinpoint the bottleneck.
+Businesses must identify what it is that they cannot solve with their current set of tools and pinpoint the bottleneck.
 So instead of saying “everyone is using chatbots, should we too?” ask your customers for feedback on your services and investigate what the best technology is for solving that problem.
 Are they saying the response time is too slow?
 Then a chatbot using NLP might help you speed up responses.
 Or are they saying the quality of responses is low?
 Then robotic responses are probably not your best bet.

 Only when you’ve uncovered the real customer needs should you start looking at the technologies.

 Next should be a thorough research phase into which AI technologies to focus on.
 Here, you might want to bring in expert help as AI is an extremely complex field with many more subtechnologies than those we’ve mentioned above.
-Bringing in consultants will probably be worth the investment.

 Last is implementation.
 In this phase it can be a good idea to test your new technologies internally first; employees are usually more forgiving than customers.
 Start with the small problem areas and learn to solve those efficiently.
 Once you’ve aced this, you’re ready to scale it up.